appearition/appearition-model-viewer-nextjs/README.md

 # Appearition Model Viewer: NextJs

-## Moudle-ContentLib

-A sample project demostrating how to use the content libray module for managing assets (3d models, images, videos or any other form of media).
+A sample project demostrating how to use the Appearition platform modules for creating and publishing web augmented reality experiences with NextJs.

 ### Getting Started